FSILG&D Community Service ChallengeOriginally posted on MIT News: April 12, 2011

 What can a group of MIT students do together to galvanize community service initiatives?
 Well, when there's a challenge involved, much more than anyone expected.

-This year, Greek and residence communities on campus have rallied their immediate community to help others in significant ways while strengthening community bonds within their fraternities, sororities, independent living groups and dorms (FSILG&D) in the inagural year of the FSILG&D Community Service Challenge, sponsored by the 484 Phi Alpha Foundation and the Undergraduate Association and organized by the MIT Public Service Center (PSC).
+This year, Greek and residence communities on campus have rallied their immediate community to help others in significant ways while strengthening community bonds within their fraternities, sororities, independent living groups and dorms (FSILG&D) in the inagural year of the FSILG&D Community Service Challenge, sponsored by the 484 Phi Alpha Foundation and the Undergraduate Association and organized by the Priscilla King Gray Public Service Center (PKG Center).

 During the five-week challenge — from Feb.
 28 through April 1 — students were challenged with identifying public needs, exploring opportunities and initiating relevant service projects.
 “Volunteering brings lots of people together and develops an altruistic attitude that improves the community," says Next House resident Antuan Weeks, an MIT freshman who, along with other residents, held benefits for the Japan earthquake and tsunami disaster, volunteered at animal shelters and at the MIT Relay for Life.